FAQs for VirusScan Enterprise 8.x

 No. For a detailed explanation of DEP and BOP, see KB58554.

 With 8.8 Patch 4 and later, the BOP feature leverages DEP to perform evaluation and enforcement.
 DEP is a hardware enforcement methodology for buffer overflow protection, and is faster at making the distinction for code executing safely or not.

 How does the On-Access Scanner work?

 A file system filter driver monitors all file activity and determines, based on configuration, whether a file object that is being accessed requires scanning.
-If so, the On-Access Scanner service (McShield.exe) processes the file object further to determine if exclusions are applicable.
+If so, the On-Access Scanner service (McShield.exe) processes the file object further to determine whether exclusions are applicable.
 If they are not, the OAS service performs a scan and reports the results back to the filter driver.
 McShield.exe loads the McAfee Engine and DAT files into memory to facilitate scanning and actions taken on infected files.

 What happens to file attributes when VSE accesses files for scanning using the On-Access Scanner (OAS) and On-Demand Scanner (ODS)?

 OAS or ODS access to files does not change any file attributes when scanning files.
-File attributes are only changed when OAS or ODS detects a virus and removes the malicious code from a file.
+File attributes are changed only when OAS or ODS detects a virus and removes the malicious code from a file.

 How does VSE OAS or ODS handle archive file scanning?

 VSE scans each file in an archive.
 However, because there is no function for re-packing the archive, it is opened each time a file in the archive is scanned.
 Because archives cannot be re-packed, no actions can be taken on individual files within them.
 Therefore, if an infected file is detected within an archive, the entire archive is treated as an infected file.